amach510/A2_Recipe_App/README.md

 # Recipe App
 ## Project description
 This recipe application utilizes a PostgreSQL database on the server side and delivers HTML and CSS pages on the client side using the Django framework.
-Users can register and contribute their own content.
-They can also create and update recipes, specifying ingredients, cooking duration, and difficulty.
+Users can register and view existing recipes that are on the webpage.

 ## Key Features
 * Implement user authentication, login, and logout functionality.